-Well, when all those videos were shown on TV, I wanted to make mainstream pictures in the U.S. Some of the movies I did in Holland were very successful, some were very good or were not successful at all.
-That was pretty painful: after all the hard work you did, nobody went to see the movie because after two weeks it was out of the theater.
+Well, when all those videos were shown on TV, I wanted to make mainstream pictures in the U.S. Some of the movies I did in Holland were very successful; some were very good or were not successful at all.
+That was pretty painful: after all the hard work you did, nobody went to see the movie because it was out of the theater after two weeks.
 Nobody was willing to showcase experimental or daring movies, it just didn’t seem to happen anymore.
 So when I first arrived here, I wasn’t quite aware of how the industry worked.
 It was actually more conservative: it was exactly what I hoped that it would not be—very organized and very conservative.
 There were film directors who were fighting against the attitude of the studios, and those were the ones that were most interesting to me.
-So I got to meet some of them, and I made sure that they knew how I worked.
+So I met some of them, and I made sure that they knew how I worked.
 I let them know that I wasn’t just a cameraman they’d hire and would work for them.
 I told them, ‘Maybe I can make your movie better.’
 And when we talked about it, and they saw some of the movies I had done in Europe, they gave me the opportunities I hoped for.
 The lighting style, the way you filmed and photographed, when to choose a close-up or when a wide shot, when not showing things… quite often when you make a movie, it’s not only about the things that are visible, but also what you can’t see.
-And sometimes you can tell a story much better by putting a person in the dark.
+And sometimes, you can tell a story much better by putting a person in the dark.

 And that’s maybe where Rembrandt comes in, because of the way he inspired you?

 Exactly, you can learn all of that from the big painters, and there’s a reason why I’m a huge Rembrandt fan: I think I have read every book that has ever been written about him.
-And people often think—wrongly—even in many of the books, that he always represented reality in his paintings, and how real they look.
+And people often think—wrongly—even in many of the books, that he always represented reality in his paintings and how real they look.
 But the more I studied him, the more I found out that there was nothing real about them.
-He made up his own lighting, he put lights where no light could have been, especially at the time, in the seventeenth century, when they had candle light or oil lamps.
+He made up his own lighting, he put lights where no light could have been, especially at the time, in the seventeenth century, when they had candlelight or oil lamps.
 For instance, in “De Nachtwacht” [1642, a.k.a.
 “The Night Watch”] you don’t see a window at all.
-Usually a photographer uses a window or a main light source, but Rembrandt was much more interested in what he wanted to see and didn’t want to see, or what he paid less attention to.
-So he created a lot of fake lights that were really made up in his mind, but could never have been there, especially with this big crew in “De Nachtwacht” which is a fantastic painting.
-It looks like the light comes from one side, but if you look closer, the light comes from wherever he wanted it to come, because if you put all these people together, one person will throw a shadow on the other and then he has to be in the dark, he would block the light for the other person, that is very simple.
+Usually, a photographer uses a window or a main light source, but Rembrandt was much more interested in what he wanted to see and didn’t want to see, or what he paid less attention to.
+So he created a lot of fake lights that were really made up in his mind but could never have been there, especially with this big crew in “De Nachtwacht,” which is a fantastic painting.
+It looks like the light comes from one side, but if you look closer, the light comes from wherever he wanted it to come, because if you put all these people together, one person will throw a shadow on the other, and then he has to be in the dark, he would block the light for the other person, that is very simple.
 So he would create light sources that were so subtle and made the person visible, but from a direction where the light could never have come from.
 He did it in such an amazing way that it still has a feel of realism.
-That is the most difficult thing to achieve: to create something that isn’t really there so it makes the reality even more important.
+That is the most difficult thing to achieve: to create something that isn’t really there, so it makes the reality even more important.
 It makes it more real than real light ever could have done.

 And that is what you also tried to achieve in your films?

 Yes, and I told the directors I worked with, ‘This may not be your regular lighting style as people would expect.’
 It was sometimes hard to find crew members who understood that.
 ‘Ah, the light must come from over here?’
-‘No no, it may look that way, but the light comes from over there.’
+‘No, no, it may look that way, but the light comes from over there.’
 So when you start lighting from every possible angle or direction in a very subtle way, that makes the characters more interesting.
-For example, when we did “The Hunt for Red October” , all the lights only come from the top, they light up the whole set in that submarine and look as if they belong there, so I could move the camera around very easily, in every direction and I never had to change the lighting, it looked extremely functional.
-I also had the blue light for night, red for emergency, and white light for the day, because people in a submarine need to know what time of day it is, or else they go totally crazy—that’s what all submarines do, by the way.
+For example, when we did “The Hunt for Red October” , all the lights only come from the top; they light up the whole set in that submarine and look as if they belong there, so that I could move the camera around very easily, in every direction and I never had to change the lighting, it looked extremely functional.
+I also had the blue light for the night, red for an emergency, and white light for the day, because people in a submarine need to know what time of day it is, or else they go totally crazy—that’s what all submarines do, by the way.
 But by doing that, it gives you so much liberty to embody what you want without ever having to change the lights.
-And that’s why I refer to Rembrandt: he put the lights in all different spots and you don’t see them because they look natural in the painting, even though it’s completely illogical where he postions them.
+And that’s why I refer to Rembrandt: he put the lights in all different spots, and you don’t see them because they look natural in the painting, even though it’s completely illogical where he positions them.
 The same kind of principle is that you can take this light away and make it more interesting.
 Taking light away as a cinematographer is as important as putting lights on.
-I learned that from Rembrandt: if he didn’t want to see somebody, or just a fraction of this person, he took the light away, even though a window was right there.
+I learned that from Rembrandt: if he didn’t want to see somebody or just a fraction of this person, he took the light away, even though a window was right there.

 How or why did he impress you so much?

-Simply because to me, his work is so incredibly exciting: the first paintings he made as a professional painter, were all self-portraits, and in the first painting, you could only basically see one of his eyes.
+Simply because to me, his work is so incredibly exciting: the first paintings he made as a professional painter were all self-portraits, and in the first painting, you could only basically see one of his eyes.
 Then he put the light somewhere else.
-There is a series of fifteen to twenty paintings, and only in the last painting you see his whole face for the first time.
+There is a series of fifteen to twenty paintings, and only in the last painting, you see his whole face for the first time.
 And you always see the same person, always himself.
 So he basically told you, ‘I can create a story with light.’
 He could make it serious, or beautiful, subtle, almost abstract, dramatic, or more dramatic even.
 If you look at those first fifteen portraits, you’ll see what I mean.
 That is so fantastic, and in “The Hunt for Red October,” when Sean Connery walks around in the submarine, quite often it’s less important to have his character say something dramatic, but rather hide one side of his face a little bit, and then you’ll listen even more so to what he has to say.
-If you put the light on his face and he would say the same line, then you look more at his face and you get distracted by what he is saying.
+If you put the light on his face and he would say the same line, then you look more at his face and get distracted by what he is saying.
 What he is saying is really important, but the best thing is to keep the light away from the actor [laughs].
-Then you listen to his voice and you really understand the meaning of it.
+Then you listen to his voice, and you really understand the meaning of it.
 And as soon as he’s finished, then the light comes on his eyes: that is storytelling.
 It’s also really important for directors and writers, because if they write some really important lines of dialogue and the lights are always fully lighting the face of the actor—and keep in mind Rembrandt’s self-portraits—the mystery and the drama become a lot more important by taking the light away.

 Light and especially shadows are crucial to a cinematographer, much more so than the viewer can imagine?

-If you film reality, all the shadows would be visible.
+If you film a reality, all the shadows would be visible.
 In “De Nachtwacht” there’s not a single shadow, apart from two right in the middle on the ground of the two main characters, and Rembrandt basically says, ‘I know how to paint shadows, but I don’t care about it.
 So I’ll give you two, but don’t look anywhere else because they don’t exist.’
 So there’s not a single shadow there.
 Once you realize that, you understand what a genius he was.
 Shadows can completely distract too.
-If I stand here and I make a shadow on your face, but for the scene I need to see your face, then the shadow is annoying, and so Rembrandt would simply ignore the shadow completely or move the light to this side.
+If I stand here and make a shadow on your face, but for the scene I need to see your face, then the shadow is annoying, so Rembrandt would simply ignore the shadow completely or move the light to this side.
 He had what I call a moving light that was good for every person in all of his paintings.
 That makes him one of the most amazing painters that ever lived, you know.
-Of course you also have Michelangelo and Peter Paul Rubens, but none of them were like him.
-Rubens also had one light source, he made it a little softer.
+Of course, you also have Michelangelo and Peter Paul Rubens, but none of them were like him.
+Rubens also had one light source; he made it a little softer.
 But Rembrandt was the most inventive painter, I think.

-So basically he was trying to find out what the meaning of light really is?
+So basically, he was trying to find out what the meaning of light really is?

 In a way, Rembrandt was the first cinematographer?